yarnmengnus/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use Case: Delete Task/Delete All Tasks**

+**Preconditions:** There are one or more tasks in the task list.

 **MSS**

-1. User requests to list persons
+1. User requests to list tasks.
-2. AddressBook shows a list of persons
+2. ProfPlan shows a list of tasks.
-3. User requests to delete a specific person in the list
+3. User chooses to delete a specific task by specifying its number in the list or requests to delete all tasks.
-4. AddressBook deletes the person
+4. ProfPlan performs the deletion as per the user's request.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
-The given index is invalid.
+User specifies a task number that is outside the list indices or provides an invalid input.

     * 3a1.
+ProfPlan displays an error message.

+      Use case ends.

+* 3b.
+User requests to delete a task when there are no tasks in the list.

-AddressBook shows an error message.
+    * 3b1.
+ProfPlan displays an error message.

-      Use case resumes at step 2.
+      Use case ends.

 *{More to be added}*